 - In which communities utility-scale wind and solar projects are located

 - Which level of government has zoning authority and a link to each zoning ordinance

 - Demographic and geographic information about each community

 Michigan requires zoning to be based on a plan (MCL 125.3203).
 One might make the assumption that if there is adopted zoning, then there is also an adopted master plan.
 However, this is not necessarily the case, and there may be counties and municipalities that have adopted master plans even though they do not have zoning.
 Marquette County and Missaukee County are two such examples.

 The Michigan Zoning Database is a helpful resource for exploring various standards and regulatory approaches related to small-scale and utility-scale wind and solar energy development.
 However, it remains difficult to query or gather general local government zoning approaches to other topics of interest, such as:

 - Which communities have natural shoreline standards for surface water setbacks?

 - Which communities are overhauling their off-street parking requirements?

 - How many communities allow small-scale livestock in primarily residential areas?

-Another source for planning and zoning content is private consulting planners.
+Michigan State University Extension land use educators try to stay knowledgeable of effective county and municipal planning and zoning approaches and share them across Michigan.
+Another source for planning and zoning content includes Michigan’s state planning and development regions; many maintain information on the local governments within their multi-county regions.
+Some of the regions also perform master plan and zoning ordinance updates for member local governments.
+It might also be possible to learn about content and trends associated with local government plans and zoning ordinances from one or more of Michigan’s private consulting planners.
 They work with many municipalities and counties in Michigan.
 A planning consulting firm will have the collective knowledge of plans and zoning from their clients.
 Depending on the firm, they may be focused within a region of the state, a distribution throughout a larger geography in Michigan, or both.